GoogleCloudPlatform/kube-jenkins-imager/README.md

 To quick deploy the image builder application:

-1. Clone this repository or download and unzip a [copy from releases](https://github.com/GoogleCloudPlatform/kube-jenkins-imager/releases).
+1. Clone this repository (`$ git clone https://github.com/GoogleCloudPlatform/kube-jenkins-imager.git`) or download and unzip a [copy from releases](https://github.com/GoogleCloudPlatform/kube-jenkins-imager/releases).

 1. Navigate to the directory: